The Cactus Hugs Guide to the BNP Paribas Open

 Wait.
 It’s all on TV?

 Yes.
-In fact, you don’t even have to go to watch most of it – as 120 hours of it will be broadcast on the Tennis Channel and ESPN Networks.
-Additionally, ESPN’s will present first-ball-to-last-ball coverage of the tournament on ESPN3 and the ESPN app, including 500 hours total with up to eight courts at once.
+In fact, you don’t even have to go to watch most of it – as, in 2019, 120 hours of it was broadcast on the Tennis Channel and ESPN Networks.
+ESPN also featured first-ball-to-last-ball coverage of the tournament on ESPN3 and the ESPN app.